nerpatech/scopemate/README.md

 ```
 # Masks

 Masks can be used to remove unnecessary elements of the display to make it look less cluttered.
 If desired, right and left tabs, Rigol logo at top left, and trigger frequency indicator can be masked out.
-The provided masks can easily be customized in any image editor (like GIMP).
-See Figures 3 and 5.

 The following masks are provided: